 You can explore the possible effects anywhere on our coastline in this interactive coastal hazards portal(external link).

-The Coastal Panel will provide informed recommendations to the Council for adaptation plans that allow communities impacted by coastal hazards to respond to changes over time.
+This information is being used by the Council and the Coastal Panel to ensure local values inform the development of adaptation plans that allow communities impacted by coastal hazards to respond to changes over time.

 For more information about the Coastal Panel and its role, read the Coastal Panel Terms of Reference [PDF, 811 KB].

-The Coastal Panel will have the support and assistance of a Specialist and Technical Advisory Group (STAG) – a forum that’s made up of experts in their field.
-The STAG members are able to provide information, advice and guidance to support coastal panel decision-making.
+The Coastal Panel has the support and assistance of a Specialist and Technical Advisory Group (STAG) – a forum that’s made up of experts in their fields.
+The STAG members are able to provide information, advice and guidance to support the Coastal Panel's decision-making.